 - Doesn’t dampen the sound from striking the drum as much as you’d expect

-How To Choose The Best Drum Practice Pad
+How to Select The Best Quality Drum Practice Pad Kit

 Do bear in mind that with an electronic drum kit, they have audio outputs to listen to the drum sounds via a set of headphones to remove all sound completely.
 This is possible because it’s entirely digitally generated (not acoustically produced).
 However, a full electronic drum kit is more expensive, takes up considerably greater floor space, and isn’t always required.
 Therefore, a good alternative is a practice drum pad instead.

 Drum pads come in a variety of sizes.
 They’re measured by their diameter across the pad.
 There isn’t a standard size, but it’s common to see 12-inch practice drum pads being marketed most widely.
 It looks and feels more like a genuine snare drum from above.

 There are also smaller 10-inch and 8-inch sizes, plus the occasional model that offers a 6-inch size too.
 The smaller sizes are useful when taking them to school for band practice or music appreciation classes because they’re lighter and easier to handle for kids.
 It’s also possible to fit more musical equipment into a hall when not trying to include multiple full drum kits in there!

 With practice pads, they are either single-sided or double-sided.
 The single-sided ones usually have a rubber surface that provides a certain response.
 If they’re softer rubber, then they dull the sound far more and are less bouncy.
 With harder rubber, the responsiveness and bounce on the drum stick after striking the drum pad are significantly greater.
 This makes a difference when practicing for long periods regularly and how much impact damage your fingers take that feel the reverberations each time the stick hits the drum pad.